 The main findings of the audit show that, in general, all the departments and students are aware about the need for environmental protection at a general level.
-It was also observed that a number of best practices such as maintaining garden, planting trees in the campus, Vemicompost to ensure a proper waste management technique, etc. are followed in the campus.
-However, on detailed review, it was observed that, as the college is implementing Green Campus Policy for the first time, many of the practices followed in the institution are still in nascent stage and needs further nurture.
+It was also observed that a number of best practices such as maintaining garden, green plantation (Mulberry Plantation) in the campus, Vemi-composting to ensure a proper waste management technique, Rain water harvesting to ,Implement better water management technique etc. are followed in the campus.
+However, on detailed review, it was observed that, as the college is implementing Green Campus Policyforthe first time, many of the practices followed in the institution are still in nascent stage and needs further nurture.
 In addition, certain processes could benefit from further review in order to improve their efficiency, fairness and consistency.